tm-a-t/TGPy/guide/docs/basics/code.md

     TGPy> 400
     ```

-You can also print values. `print` function is redefined, thus the output is added to messages.
+You can also print values.
+The `print` function is redefined, so that the output is added to messages.

 ```python
 print('Hello World!')